 There is a risk of malaria in Peru, but generally only in the north where things get decidedly more jungly.
 If sticking to main cities you should be fine, but plan ahead for malaria tablets if you want to head inland to explore the Amazon, such as Iquitos.
 Malaria tablets can be bought over the counter from pharmacies in Peru, and will be a lot cheaper than if you were to buy them at home for North Americans.

-The entry requirements for Machu Picchu changed recently
+7. Entry requirements for Machu Picchu changed recently

 In order to control the environmental damage done by so many thousands of feet shuffling all over the historical ruins every year, Machu Picchu has put some new requirements in place for visitors and begun limiting the number of tickets available each day.
 To see these new rules, check out our guide to getting to Machu Picchu in 2020.

 As always, we recommend travelling during the shoulder season.
 That means the best time to visit Peru is October-November or May in our opinion, when it might not be the hottest temperature, but both rainfall and footfall are lower.
 It’s very worth noting that due to high rainfall the official Inca Trail is closed during the entire month of February each year.
-We we actually backpacking Peru during the whole month of February though and it wasn’t horrendous by any means.
+We were actually backpacking Peru during the whole month of February though and it wasn’t horrendous by any means.

 28th July is one particular date to try and absolutely avoid as it’s hugely popular with locals to travel during the festivities of Peru Independence Day.